 Bearded dragons have specific lighting requirements in order to remain healthy and vibrant.
 The most important lighting requirements for a bearded dragon is the ultraviolet lighting received from the sun.

-UVB rays emitted from the sun are crucial for synthesis of vitamin D3 in the skin.
-Vitamin D3 is needed for the metabolism of calcium.
-Both of these are essential for bone growth and strength, and for preventing Metabolic Bone Disease.
+UVB rays emitted from the sun are crucial for the synthesis of vitamin D3.
+The production of vitamin D3 enables calcium absorption in the bloodstream.
+Both vitamin D3 and calcium are essential in bone growth and strength, and also preventing Metabolic Bone Disease.

 UVA rays help to stimulate bearded dragons, improve appetite, maintain higher activity levels, and even promote breeding.
-UVA rays are detected by the third eye (or parietal eye) which can stimulate hormone production and release.
+The third eye (or parietal eye) detects UVA radiation which stimulates hormone production and release.

 Use Fluorescent Bulbs To Replicate The Sun

-The most common method of duplicating the sun’s rays is by using a full-spectrum light bulb.
+The most common method to replicate solar radiation is to use a full-spectrum light bulb.
 The primary bulb type used specifically for reptiles is fluorescent bulbs.

-In recent years, reptile supply manufacturers are producing compact fluorescent lights (CFL) and LED bulbs have been developed for lizards that help to save space and improve energy efficiency.
+In recent years, reptile supply manufacturers are producing compact fluorescent lights (CFL) which help to save space and improve energy efficiency.

-Bearded dragons should be exposed to a full-spectrum lighting at least eight to ten hours per day to ensure adequate exposure to UVA and UVB rays.
-The best method is to leave the light on for up to fourteen hours in the spring and summer and for up to ten hours per day during the fall and winter.
+Expose bearded dragons to a full-spectrum lighting for a minimum of eight to ten hours per day to ensure adequate exposure to UVA and UVB rays.
+It is ideal to expose the bearded dragon to adequate lighting for up to fourteen hours in the spring and summer and for up to ten hours per day during the fall and winter.

 Lighting Placement and Positioning

 Most manufacturers require the bulb to be within twelve to eighteen inches from the lizard.

 Replace full-spectrum light bulbs as often as possible.
 These bulbs lose their effectiveness after a few months of use.
 The rule is to replace the full-spectrum bulbs after six months.

 There are a few precautions to take for supplying sufficient lighting to your bearded dragon.
-Bearded dragons can be taken outdoors, under warm conditions, so it may receive some natural sunlight.
+You may take bearded dragons outdoors, under warm conditions, so it may receive some natural sunlight.